alphagov/govuk-rfcs/rfc-033-violation-of-srp-and-the-open-closed-principle.md

 ## Proposal

-I have seen this problem before and solved a similar problem in my last role.
+I saw a similar problem in my last role:

-It tends to arise because it is the _easiest_ thing to do at the time, but it quickly leads you into trouble as the system grows in complexity.
+It tends to arise because it is quick and easy to add new responsibilities in this way, but it quickly leads you into trouble as the system grows in complexity.

 I propose that we refactor to something the promotes extensibility: